 For monitoring of a PDCCH candidate by a UE, if the UE

-- has received ssb-PositionsInBurst in AdditionalPCIInfo for a serving cell, and
+- has received ssb-PositionsInBurst in SSB-MTCAdditionalPCI for a serving cell, and

-- at least one RE for a PDCCH candidate overlaps with at least one RE of a candidate SS/PBCH block corresponding to a SS/PBCH block index provided by ssb-PositionsInBurst in AdditionalPCIInfo with same physical cell identity as the one associated with a RS having same quasi-collocation properties as a CORESET for the PDCCH candidate,
+- at least one RE for a PDCCH candidate overlaps with at least one RE of a candidate SS/PBCH block corresponding to a SS/PBCH block index provided by ssb-PositionsInBurst in SSB-MTCAdditionalPCI with same physical cell identity as the one associated with a RS having same quasi-collocation properties as a CORESET for the PDCCH candidate,

 the UE is not required to monitor the PDCCH candidate.

-If a UE is not provided TCI-State_r17, the UE is not required to monitor PDCCH candidates for a Type0/0A/1-PDCCH CSS set when the active TCI state for a corresponding CORESET is not associated with physCellId in ServingCellConfigCommon.
+A UE is not required to monitor PDCCH candidates for a Type0/0A/1/2-PDCCH CSS set when the active TCI state for a corresponding CORESET is not associated with physCellId in ServingCellConfigCommon.

 If a UE monitors the PDCCH candidate for a Type0-PDCCH CSS set on the serving cell according to the procedure described in clause 13, the UE may assume that no SS/PBCH block is transmitted in REs used for monitoring the PDCCH candidate on the serving cell.